-These and other verses say that the Bible was authored by “the God of truth“ (Isaiah 65:16).
-He is the One “who cannot lie” (Titus 1:2; Hebrews 6:18), and so his Word must be truth.
+These and many other verses say the Bible was authored by “the God of truth“ Isaiah 65:16).
+He is the One “who cannot lie” (Titus 1:2; Hebrews 6:18), and therefore His Word must be truth.
 We can believe what the Bible says.

 A Few Questions to Ponder

 Do Mrs. Eddy’s statements regarding judgment, heaven and hell have any basis in biblical or theological fact?
 Specifically, Is hell only a “false belief” that produces “sin, sickness, and death”?
 Is it true that heaven and hell are just mental states of existence?
 Or, could they actually be real and permanent locations reserved for the righteous and the wicked after physical death?